Eligible disabilities could include a:

 - specific learning difficulty, such as dyslexia

-DSAs don't depend on household income – what you can get depends on your own needs.
-You don't have to pay these back.
+A DSA doesn't depend on household income – what you can get depends on your own needs.
+You don't have to pay it back.

 DSA can cover: